realmanisingh/population-segmentation/final_report.md

 | SVM                 | 0.4996        | 0.4382      | 0.4908         |
 | Logistic Regression | 0.8269        | 0.8291      | 0.8254         |

 The table shows that the tree-based models significantly outperform the other models in accuracy, recall, and precision.

-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_
+Given that all three of the tree based models have similar evaluation metrics, just one model cannot be selected.
+Hyperparameter tuning would need to be done for all models in order to find the most accurate one.

 ### Refinement
 Because accuracy metrics for unsupervised learning are not quantifiable, improving the models involved experimenting with different hyperparameters and techniques.
 For example, the k-means clustering algorithm was run using two different reduced datasets.
 One dataset was not normalized before PCA dimensionality reduction while the other one was.
 The non-normalized dataset